cntipping/cntipping/README.md

 I tend to gravitate towards projects that allow me to problem solve while creating high-impact solutions.

-Outside of work and my studies, I love to read, keep up with F1, and explore all things tech related.
+Outside of work and my studies I love to read, keep up with F1, and explore all things tech related.

 [Let's Connect🎯!](https://linkedin.com/in/cecilia-tipping)